gitKrystan/2025-emberfest/slides.md

 <!--
 And putting everything together, here is our full Enterprise Edition Todo App again, with all the WarpDrive components highlighted.

+It turns out that much of what we do in frontend ends up being management of reactive state, so your entire app ends up being powered by WarpDrive.
 -->

 ---